studica/studica-docs-worldskills/source/docs/ROS/UsingROS/intro-to-ros.rst

 Subscribers and Publishers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Like previously mentioned, the subscribe/publish messaging model is one of the main ways ROS is used.
 For example, let's assume we have a camera on our robot and we want a way to read, process, and ouput the image feed from the camera for navigation or object tracking.
-To begin, the nodes must register with ROS master, this is the hub where the message-passing will occur.
-After registering, the Camera Node will advertise the image data to a trivial topic called ``/image_feed``.
+To begin, the nodes must register with ROS master, this is done before the nodes can establish a peer-to-peer communication whith eachother before message-passing can occur.
+After registering, the Camera Node will advertise the image data to a trivial topic called ``/image_feed`` while the Image Processing Node will subscribe to ``/image_feed``.

 .. figure:: images/image_feed_model.png
     :align: center